smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.7.1 =
+- General tab tidy-up — settings are now grouped in a clearer order.
+- New switch: Hide **“Powered by Gatey”** text (enabled by default, so the link stays hidden unless you turn it off).

 = 1.7.0 =
 Social-login overhaul
 - **Google**, **Facebook**, **Apple**, and **Amazon** sign-in buttons are now available on the **free** plan.